-Irv Weissman’s lab came out with a very intriguing paper in Nature this week on regeneration.
+Irv Weissman’s lab came out with a very intriguing paper in Nature this week on regeneration and something called a blastema.
 It is not exactly on regenerative medicine of the kind we think about using exogenous stem cells, but more about how we might tap into nature’s own program for regeneration by studying other “lower” organisms that make us seem very weak by comparison when we think of regenerative power.

 In fact many animals have the ability to regenerate parts of their bodies, particularly things that might get damaged say by a predator in everyday life.